Kyoto Railway Museum

 12 of 75 in Kyoto

-Kyoto Railway Museum (京都鉄道博物館, Kyōto Tetsudō Hakubutsukan) offers a fun and educational experience for train lovers of all ages.
-Spread over three floors and 30,000 square meters, the museum features more than 50 real trains, from classic steam locomotives to modern shinkansen.
-You can even walk under a retired freight train, try hands-on exhibits like driving a simulator, or watch model trains in one of Japan's largest railway dioramas.
-Kids and adults alike enjoy the train conductor experience, while the second-floor restaurant and observation deck provide great views of real trains passing by.
+The Kyoto Railway Museum (京都鉄道博物館, Kyōto Tetsudō Hakubutsukan) offers an exciting and educational journey through Japan’s rich railway heritage, ideal for visitors of all ages.
+Spanning three floors and covering 30,000 square meters, the museum features over 50 authentic trains, ranging from classic steam locomotives to sleek modern shinkansen bullet trains.
+Visitors can explore interactive exhibits such as a train-driving simulator, stroll beneath a retired freight train, and marvel at one of Japan’s largest railway dioramas, showcasing intricately detailed model trains.
+Both children and adults will enjoy the hands-on train conductor experience, while the museum’s second-floor restaurant and observation deck offer panoramic views of real trains speeding along nearby tracks.

 Provided through partner sites